-Poland's record low unemployment for many years has led to the fact that professionals and skilled workers are hard to find in many industries.
+Poland's unemployment, which has been at a record low for many years, has led to professionals and skilled workers being hard to find in many industries.
 Shortages in the so-called "core workforce" are also increasingly noticeable.
 This is because many of our compatriots have left "for bread" for the countries of Western Europe.
-It is therefore not surprising that, for almost five years, workers from the Ukraine and other non-EU countries have been systematically filling the Polish labour market.
+It is therefore not surprising that, for almost 8 years, workers from the Ukraine and other non-EU countries have been systematically filling the Polish labour market.
 Unfortunately, it may not be long before they too leave Poland in search of financial happiness.

 Working in Germany - conditions